Boundary geometry controls a topological defect transition that determines lumen nucleation in embryonic development: Acknowledgements

 \section{Acknowledgements}

-We thank R.~Belousov, V.~Bondarenko, T.~Dullweber, J.~Ellenberg, J.~Elliott, I.~Estabrook, L.~Manning, T.~Quail, J.~Rombouts, and A.~Torres S\'anchez for useful discussions and valuable feedback on the manuscript.
+We thank R.~Belousov, V.~Bondarenko, T.~Dullweber, J.~Ellenberg, J.~Elliott, I.~Estabrook, P.~Jentsch, L.~Manning, C.~Modes, T.~Quail, J.~Rombouts, and A.~Torres S\'anchez for useful discussions and valuable feedback on the manuscript.
 The Erzberger group is funded by the EMBL.
 The Hiiragi laboratory was supported by the EMBL, and currently by the Hubrecht Institute, the European Research Council (ERC Advanced Grant ``SelforganisingEmbryo'' grant agreement 742732, ERC Advanced Grant ``COORDINATION'' grant agreement 101055287), Stichting LSH-TKI (LSHM21020), and Japan Society for the Promotion of Science (JSPS) KAKENHI grant numbers JP21H05038 and JP22H05166.
-P.C.G. is supported by Marie Sk\l odowska-Curie Actions COFUND through an EMBL Interdisciplinary Postdoctoral Fellowship (EIPOD4, grant agreement 847543), and an Add-on Fellowship for Interdisciplinary Life Science of the Joachim Herz Stiftung.
+P.C.G. is supported by the EMBL Interdisciplinary Postdoctoral Fellowship (EIPOD4) programme under Marie Sk\l odowska-Curie Actions Cofund (grant agreement 847543), and by an Add-on Fellowship for Interdisciplinary Life Science of the Joachim Herz Stiftung.
 P.C.G. thanks Kyoto University for its hospitality during part of the preparation of this work.